team113sanger/SYM_101_Incucyte_data_analysis_FerArriaga/README.md

 ## Overview

-This repository contains an R Markdown workflow for processing and visualizing the Incucyte growth assay data across multiple cell lines (A549, H1975, and H1299).
+This repository contains an R Markdown workflow for processing and visualizing IncuCyte growth assay data across multiple cell lines (A549Cas13d, H1975Cas13d, and H1299Cas13d) for target validation.

-The script loads raw Incucyte outputs, summarizes replicate values, and generates a series of plots including:

-    - Green objects (GFP-positive cells)
-    - Confluence over time
-    - Barplots (guide level) at endpoint time points
-    - Statistical comparison between CEG and NEG confluence

-All results are saved in the Output/ directory.

 ## Project structure